Buying Real Estate

 Having an experienced real estate lawyer involved early in the purchasing process can prevent future problems by ensuring your interests are protected at every stage of the process.

 Ideally, prospective homebuyers should contact a lawyer before signing an Agreement of Purchase and Sale.
-As the Agreement is a legal document, it is important that those signing it understand its legal implications.
-A real estate lawyer can explain these implications, ensure that the Agreement has been prepared properly and make any amendments necessary to ensure that the Agreement accurately reflects the parties’ intentions.
+As the Agreement is a legal document, those signing it must understand its legal implications.
+A real estate lawyer can explain these implications, ensure that the Agreement has been appropriately prepared, and make any amendments necessary to ensure that the Agreement accurately reflects the parties’ intentions.

 Your Real Estate Lawyer’s Role in the Purchasing Process